Everything You Need to Know About the Advent Wreath

 The key feature of the Advent wreath are the candles, typically four around the ring of the wreath and one in the center (some wreaths omit the center candle).
 Each candle is also tied to a theme—hope, peace, joy, and love—for the weeks leading up to Christmas.
 The fifth candle represents Christ himself arriving on Christmas Day.

 An enormous variety of Advent guides are available to read as you light the candles.
-Check out Advent at Chase Oaks to take you through this joyous and wondrous season.
+Check out one of the following to take you through this joyous and wondrous season: The Bible Project Advent Series, The Advent Project from Biola University's CCCA, and Shadow and Light.

 Traditional Advent wreaths use three purple (or dark blue) candles, one pink candle, and one white candle (in the center).
 The purple (or dark blue) represents royalty, reminding us that the baby we’re looking forward to is also our coming King.
 The royal colors also remind us to prepare ourselves to meet our King, to act and live in a way that is worthy of Him (1 Thessalonians 2:12).